-- 5.5.1 In its October 2006 publication of the predicted effects of climate change on the UK, Defra described how short duration rainfall could increase by 30% and flows by 20% by the year 2085, and suggested that winters will become generally wetter whilst summers, although drier, will be characterised by more intense rainfall events.
+5.5.1 In its October 2006 publication of the predicted effects of climate change on the UK13, Defra described how short duration rainfall could increase by 30% and flows by 20% by the year 2085, and suggested that winters will become generally wetter whilst summers, although drier, will be characterised by more intense rainfall events.
 Changes in rainfall patterns could result in changes in the intensity, frequency and timescales of rainfall events.
 Such changes will affect catchment wetness, groundwater flows into rivers and peak flows in watercourses, as well as urban drainage.
 Changes in sea level could result in tide locking of watercourses draining to the sea and resultant coastal and tidal flooding.
+Within the District itself, the landform, constrained waterways (Mill impoundments) and underlying geology in Stroud escarpment s and valleys coupled with climate change may have significant implications to flood risk for a number of communities within the Stroud Valleys.

-Defra, Flood and Coastal Defence Appraisal Guidance, FCDPAG3 Economic Appraisal; Supplementary Note to operating Authorities - Climate Change Impacts; October 2006
+13 Defra, Flood and Coastal Defence Appraisal Guidance, FCDPAG3 Economic Appraisal; Supplementary Note to operating Authorities - Climate Change Impacts; October 2006